shreyasmg46/Packages-for-Ubuntu/README.md

 # Packages-for-Ubuntu
-Some of the packages commands for Ubuntu 20.04
+Some of the package commands for Ubuntu 20.04